The two operate in different ways.

 The other way I mentioned is through your web hosting company.

-This is the best way for most non-techies to launch a WordPress powered website because the techie things listed above are done for you by auto-installer systems like Softaculous.
-All you do is click the Install button and follow the on-screen instructions.
-This is how it looks in one of the hosting companies I use, Vidahost.
+This is the simplest way for non-techies to set up a WordPress website.
+The tricky stuff gets done for you by auto-installer systems like Softaculous.
+All you do is click the Install button and follow the onscreen instructions.

-(Even those with technical knowledge prefer this way because it’s quick, easy and efficient.)
+(Even people with technical knowledge prefer this way because it’s quick and easy.)

 The main benefits of WordPress.org

-The biggest benefit of using the standalone version of WordPress is control.
+The most impactful benefit of using the standalone version of WordPress is control.

 You can do whatever you want (in accordance with your host’s terms and conditions, of course) and you can install whatever plugins you like (if you’re not sure what a plugin is or what they do, read this guide – What is a WordPress Plugin?).

-You can only install plugins on a WordPress.com site if you opt for the Business plan, which comes with a hefty price tag for newbies.
+You can only install plugins on a WordPress.com site if you opt for the Business plan.
+Which comes with a hefty price tag for newbies who aren’t running a business.
 This freedom to do whatever you want is why so many people prefer the WordPress.org version.

-You can’t do any of these things with the free version of WordPress.com, but you can do some of these things with the paid versions.
+You can’t do any of these things with the free version of WordPress.com.
+You can do some of these things with the paid versions.

 The main cons of WordPress.org

 The downside?
-You’ll need to take a more hands-on approach to managing your site.
+You’ll need to take a more hands-on approach to manage your site.
 You’ll need hosting, and when problems occur with the hosting or website, you’ll need to deal with them.

-Most web hosting companies provide excellent support but sometimes you might have to wait longer for help than you’d like for help.
+Most web hosting companies provide excellent support.
+Sometimes you might have to wait longer for help than you’d like.
 Especially if you’re on shared or cheap hosting.

 You’ll also need to remember to renew your domain name.
 (Yeah, don’t forget that!)
-If you think you might, you could set the domain to renew automatically.
+If you think you might, you could set the domain to automatically renew.

 Don’t worry too much about this.
-Just make sure you update stuff as needed.
-Don’t wait until you have a load of plugins and a couple of themes to update as you might run into issues when you do them en masse.
+Make sure you update plugins and themes when an update becomes available.
+Don’t wait until you have a load of plugins and a couple of themes to update as you might run into issues when you do them in bulk.

 And always make sure you have a backup and the process of restoring it should everything go wrong.

-There are plenty of plugins to choose from that do this job really well.
-We use VaultPress.
+There are plenty of plugins to choose from that do this job well.
+Try ManageWP or VaultPress.

 How much does it cost to create a website with WordPress.org?